 A: Mail us the completed registration forms and submit a SINGLE check or Zelle or Venmo payment for the total amount before the mail in deadline.
 It is safer than mailing a large number of individual checks or cash and much easier for us.

 A: We start with the youngest beginning competitors first and progress to the more advanced students within the age range, then we move to the next older age range.
 Advanced adults will compete first this year.
 Since there is no way to know how many competitors will be in any division, we can only estimate when you will compete.
 Children under age ten usually start competing between 10 am and 12 pm.
 Children ten through sixteen usually between 12 and 3 pm.
 Adults (except Advanced) usually between 2 and 5 pm.

 Q: If I am pre-registered, what time do I have to show up?

 A: You need only to check in and pick up your shirt if you are pre-registered.
 We suggest coming no later than one hour before you match begins.
 If you are not pre-registered, we suggest you come between 7:30 and 9am.
 Registration gets very, very busy between 9 am and 10 am.
 Registration closes at 12 pm.

 Q: When is the registration deadline?

-A: Monday before the tournament to receive mail in forms.
-This means you have to mail them by Saturday, 8 days before the tournament.
+A: Monday before the tournament to RECEIVE mail in forms.
+This means you have to mail them two weeks before the tournament.
 Online registration is accepted until the Friday night right before the tournament.